Click here for a pdf of the one-page class information sheet that I hand out on the first day

 Each news item will be graded on a 10 point scale, the point values for each part of the summary are given on the guide to completing the Disaster Summary

 As with the homework assignments, once graded and returned, late news item disaster summaries will not be accepted (in other words, as long as I have not already handed back the disaster summaries to the class, then you can still give it to me).
-If you completely miss turning in a disaster summary, or you think that you could do better than one that you already handed in, then you may do the optional replacement credit news item disaster summary at the end of the semester to replace those scores.
+If you completely miss turning in a disaster summary, or you think that you could do better than one that you already handed in, then you may do an optional replacement credit news item disaster summary to replace those scores.
 See the news item page for details about these optional replacement credit news item disaster summaries.